pravega/zookeeper-operator/README.md

   Status:                  True
   Type:                    PodsReady

-Note = User should wait for the Pods Ready condition to be True for the Zookeeper Cluster
+Note: User should wait for the Pods Ready condition to be True
 ```

 ```
 $ kubectl get all -l app=example
 NAME                   DESIRED   CURRENT   AGE